isomerpages/govtech-corp/media/technews/_posts/2019-11-12-post-How user experience design can make or break digital products.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech UX designer explaining how user experience design can make or break digital products or services." src="/images/technews/How_user_experience_design_can_make_or_break_digital_products.jpg">
 </div>
-<h3>Beyond features and functions, user experience design can make or break digital products or services.
-Here’s what the experts had to say about the topic at GovTech’s STACK X: Experience Reimagined conference.</h3>
+<p>Beyond features and functions, user experience design can make or break
+digital products or services.
+Here’s what the experts had to say about the topic at GovTech’s STACK X: Experience Reimagined conference.</p>
 <p>On the surface, the world of software engineering and digital service
 development may seem like one ruled by cold logic and hard code.
 But simply creating something functional—say, an app that works the way it’s supposed